DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/java/java-openfeature.md

 ## Usage

 The Provider implementation is built into the Java SDK.
-See the [Java Local Server SDK Installation](https://docs.devcycle.com/sdk/server-side-sdks/java-local/java-local-install) documentation for more information on how to install and the SDK in your project.
+See the [Java Server SDK Installation](https://docs.devcycle.com/sdk/server-side-sdks/java/java-local-install) documentation for more information on how to install and the SDK in your project.

 Start by creating and configuring the `DevCycleLocalClient`.
 Once the DevCycle client is configured, call the `getOpenFeatureProvider()` function to obtain the OpenFeature provider and set it into the OpenFeature API.